unhammer/countwords/haskell/README.md

 1. Get & install stack: `wget -qO- https://get.haskellstack.org/ | s`
 2. Run `../test.sh` and `.././benchmark.py` as usual.

+This uses stack LTS 18.18 / GHC 8.10.4, but with text-2.0.1 so we can use the clutter package.

 ## Compare the Haskell versions

 Run `./run.sh` to time all the versions.
 If you have nix installed,